lokdoninc/backend-master-lokdonSKI/README.md

 The minimum modes for any encryption done is usually 5 or m5 for this system.
 However, you can encrypt anything (a message etc) from M1 to Mnth.
 This could be applied in telecommunications, IT, aeronautics, litography, medicine and health, retail, finance and education.

 # Applying Neural Network(special case):
 It is interesting to know that solutions involving expanded dimension are only considered with divergence in view.
 This is inline with open knight tour.
 As you can envision, we could achieve all this in a faster manner by using neural networks.
-Where 0 is inactive or NO (white square) and 1 is active or YES (black square) as the proof tauhgt us.
+Where 0 is inactive or NO (white square) and 1 is active or YES (black square) as the proof taught us.
 A neuron then becomes a valid knight move.

 ![alt text](https://github.com/jumezurike/backend-master-lokdonSKI/blob/master/neural_network.png)